One Person Companyregistration in India.

 The registered office

-Every OPC must have a registered office in India from the date of incorporation.
-The premises may be commercial, residential, or a virtual office service.
-A residential address requires a No-Objection Certificate from the owner; a rented address requires both an NOC and the rental agreement.
+Every OPC needs a registered address in India from day one.
+It can be a commercial space, a residential address, or a virtual office.
+A residential address needs a No-Objection letter from the owner; a rented address needs the rental agreement plus an NOC.